AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting.md

 -	Performance: The way you set up your lighting and shadowing can have a large impact on performance and memory consumption in the game.

-The topics in this section describe how to use all of the different lighting techniques that Stingray provides.
+The topics in this section describe how to use all of the different lighting techniques that {{ProductName}} provides.

 ![Lighting example](../images/lighting_combined.jpg)